ErikMeinders/knx_platformio/README.md

 # KNX PlatformIO Library

 A comprehensive platform for building KNX applications for ESP8266/ESP32 devices.
-This library provides a robust foundation for developing KNX-enabled IoT devices with features like OTA updates, network management, and monitoring capabilities.
+This library provides a robust foundation for developing KNX-enabled IoT devices with features like OTA updates, network management, monitoring capabilities, and web interfaces.

+## Version 0.10.0

+⚠️ **Breaking Changes**: This version introduces breaking changes from earlier versions, particularly in the web server implementation.

 ## Features